aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/how-to-migrate-to-aspose-words-9-2-or-higher/_index.md

 #### Demonstration Videos

-Additionally, a few short videos providing a visual walk through of how to change some code members are available to download from the resources page [here](http://www.aspose.com/community/files/51/.net-components/aspose.words-for-.net/category1242.aspx).
+Additionally, several short videos providing a visual walk through of how to change some code members are available to download from the resources page [here](http://www.aspose.com/community/files/51/.net-components/aspose.words-for-.net/category1242.aspx).
 These videos show how to:

 - Change the old **MailMerge.MergeField** event and the **MergeFieldEventHanlder** delegate to the new [MailMerge.FieldMergingCallback](https://apireference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/properties/fieldmergingcallback) property and [IFieldMergingCallback](https://apireference.aspose.com/words/net/aspose.words.mailmerging/ifieldmergingcallback) interface.
 - Change the old **Document.SaveOptions** property to use the new **HtmlSaveOptions** class.